 It is advisable to convey to the secretary:

-submission of documents for signature to the head;
+submitting documents for signature to the manager;

 sending documents for execution;